 Why brands are moving away from sex-based stereotypes

-Gender marketing is a reality that most of us have grown accustom to.
+Gender marketing is a reality that most of us have grown accustomed to.
 It begins when we’re children.
 It can instantly be seen when you walk down the aisles of Toys R Us.
-In one section of the store you’ll find pink advertisements.
+In one section of the store, you’ll find pink advertisements.
 In the adverts are pictures of little girls dressed up as princesses, with tiaras on their heads.

 Head over to the next row of toys and you’ll find the color scheme immediately shifts to blue.
 Dolls and stuffed animals are replaced with sturdy wooden toys and miniature tool kits, with little boys dressed as builders or workmen dominating the in-store imagery.
 This may, on the surface, seem harmless.
 Yet what it does is categorize children telling them what it is and isn’t acceptable for them to play with.

 This doesn’t stop as we get older.
 Gender-based marketing remains strong, with traditionally masculine and feminine imagery and fonts used to advertise products to their intended and thus exclusionary audience.
 While manufacturers may be entirely happy to sell to either sex, they nonetheless unintentionally alienate one gender by focusing so heavily on appealing to the other.

 This is something a growing number of brands are beginning to recognize, at an increasing and welcome rate.
 Attitudes toward sex are evolving.
 Gender restrictions are decreasing and women are now equal and told they can do anything they desire.

 Because of this, brands are realizing that they’re neglecting a key demographic by marketing their product to only one gender.
 While some are seeking to effect change as a purely altruistic move, others are recognizing that it’s a business-savvy decision – one they ought to embrace, if only for the sake of their customers.